 It is a fact that the ITC Asset Management (ITC AM) now has to reckon with e waste Sydney.
 After several years of experimenting with various sources for E-waste from property companies, local industries and retailers, and retailers from all over the country, the asset management organisation has now developed an effective strategy and a wide range of solutions that can be applied in any of its clientele.
 It has developed a comprehensive solution that addresses not only the waste management needs of the E-waste industry but also the environmental concerns raised by these materials.

-The program of Asset Management is dependent on an influential organisational culture, which is based on trust and cooperation.
-To prevent an adverse reaction to waste disposal and possible delays in the supply of raw materials, the ITC AM uses a management system based on risk management that includes both current and future amount of raw materials.
-Based on an agreed policy, the ITC AM sets clear guidelines and an achievable process to ensure the smooth transfer of waste materials to the project owners.
+The program of Asset Management is dependent on an influential organisational culture, which is base on trust and cooperation.
+So, to prevent an adverse reaction to waste disposal.
+And possible delays in the supply of raw materials.
+Therefore, ITC AM uses a management system base on risk management that includes both current.
+And future amount of raw materials.
+The ITC AM sets clear guidelines and an achievable process to ensure the smooth transfer of waste materials to the project owners.

-The Legal Audit aims to create a framework of regulations for compliance with the established policies and procedures.
-To support the managed and environmental assessments, the Legal Audit system focuses on the management and follow up of waste activities.
-The ITC Asset Management program also includes a third audit type, the Integration Audit which takes into account the requirements of the various activities and incorporates the integrated management scheme to ensure the continued stability of the company’s resources.
+The Legal Audit aims to create a framework of regulations for compliance with the establish policies and procedures.
+To support the manage and environmental assessments.
+The Legal Audit system focuses on the management and follow up of waste activities.
+Therefore, ITC Asset Management program also includes a third audit type.
+The Integration Audit which takes into account the requirements of the various activities.
+And incorporates the integrate management scheme to ensure the continue stability of the company’s resources.

-As the program is still at the beginning of its development stage, many of the activities described above will probably change.
-However, the ITC Asset Management team is committed to implementing the audit system and ensuring that the E waste Sydney management system has been created to make the E-waste industry sustainable.
+As the program is still at the beginning of its development stage.
+Many of the activities describe above will probably change.
+However, the ITC Asset Management team is commit to implementing the audit system.
+Likewise, and ensuring that the E waste Sydney management system has been create to make the E-waste industry sustainable.